Tommy McGuinness

-Tommy "The Boiler" McGuinness is an Irish former Gaelic footballer who played for the Meath county team.
-He had much success playing inter-county football from around 1929 to the early forties on the Meath team.
-When he initially broke on to the Meath Team he usually played at midfield or centre forward.
-He played for a number of clubs, winning county titles with three clubs, but is best remembered playing for Navan Gaels.
-He is remembered for being a big, strong, robust player, regarded as a tough man, never too far removed from controversy whether on the pitch or in the meeting room.
-There are one or two gaps in his CV and the men who remember those bygone days recall that there were varying degrees of clashes with officialdom which caused his omission from time to time – most notably the National Football League success of 1933 when he should have been at the height of his career.
-In the 1930 Leinster Final against Kildare he was played Full Forward, a game which Meath drew.
-They lost the replay but at the time Kildare were rated highly and it seemed only a matter of time until Meath made the break through.
-The following year Kildare again got the better of Meath in a replay.
-In 1934 he was moved to the position he is most famous for playing in, full back.
-In 1939 Meath finally made the break through in winning the Leinster Championship and reaching the All Ireland Final, the height of the Boilers Career.
-The following year he played in the League final (as full forward) as Meath lost to Mayo.
-In 1987 McGuinness died and is buried in Navan.
+Tommy "The Boiler" McGuinness (1909–1987) was an Irish Gaelic footballer who played for the Meath county team.
+He had several successes playing inter-county football from around 1929 to the early 1940s on the Meath team.
+When he initially broke on to the Meath team, he typically played at midfield or centre forward.
+He played for a number of clubs, winning several county titles, including with Navan Gaels and later with Kilmessan.
+A piece on McGuinness published on HoganStand.com states that "one or two gaps in his CV" arose from several "clashes with officialdom" and meant that he was omitted from Meath squads from "time to time" – including the National Football League success of 1933.
+In the 1930 Leinster final against Kildare, he was played full-forward, a game which Meath drew.
+Meath lost the replay.
+The following year, Kildare again got the better of Meath in a replay.
+In 1934, McGuinness was moved to the full-back position.
+In 1939, with McGuinness in this position, Meath finally made the breakthrough and won the Leinster Championship and reached the All Ireland final.
+The following year, McGuinness played in the League final (as full forward) as Meath lost to Mayo.
+McGuinness died in 1987 and is buried in Navan.